PXZUpLUK/Reforestation/README.md

-## Want to hear a joke about construction?
-Nah, I'm still working on it.
+## Sore throats are a pain in the neck!